-- Our history of losses and anticipated continued losses. - Unpredictability of our future operating results. - Reductions in either spending or collections may result in reductions in revenue. - · Future increases in our customer churn. - Dependence on new customer acquisition and retention and upsell to existing customers. - Intense competition in our industry. - Failure to manage and grow our indirect sales channels.

-- · Complexity and length of enterprise customer sales cycle. - Dependence on new product and services to maintain and grow our business. - Difficulty attracting and retaining key management, technical and sales personnel. - We may not realize all of the anticipated benefits of our acquisition of Fuze, Inc. - Potential past and future liabilities related to federal, state, local and international taxes, fees, surcharges and levees.
+- · Our history of losses and anticipated continued losses. - Unpredictability of our future operating results. - Reductions in either spending or collections may result in reductions in revenue. - Future increases in our customer churn. - · Dependence on new customer acquisition and retention and upsell to existing customers. - Intense competition in our industry. - Failure to manage and grow our indirect sales channels. - · Complexity and length of enterprise customer sales cycle. - Dependence on new product and services to maintain and grow our business. - Difficulty attracting and retaining key management, technical and sales personnel. - We may not realize all of the anticipated benefits of our acquisition of Fuze, Inc. - · Potential past and future liabilities related to federal, state, local and international taxes, fees, surcharges and levees. - · We may incur impairments to goodwill, intangible assets or long-lived assets.